Atmospheric Pressure: Definition, Measurement, and Effects

 3. **Electronic Barometer**

-An electronic barometer employs semiconductor technology and pressure sensors to convert air pressure changes into electrical signals.
+An electronic barometer uses chip technology and pressure sensors.
+It turns changes in air pressure into electrical signals.
 These signals are processed and displayed as digital readings.
-Its portability and precision make it particularly useful for modern applications in meteorology and environmental studies.
+Its portable design and accuracy make it very useful for work in atmospheric science and environmental studies.

 4. **Atmospheric Pressure Sensor**